-The back label: ‘Les Trois Hectares is a single, seven acre block of old Sémillon vines which were planted in 1947, along with some Sauvignon Blanc (about 20%) in the same field.
-We prefer to drink this dry white wine with food.’
+Back label: ’Les Trois Hectares is a single, seven acre block of old Sémillon vines which were planted in 1947, along with some Sauvignon Blanc (about 20%) in the same field.
+Dry, aromatic and great with food - or simply on its own.’
+12% alc.

 The grapes for Trois Hectares blanc come from a three hectare block (seven acres or so) of old vines.
 The wine is a blend of 80% Sémillon and 20% Sauvignon Blanc, although this is a rough figure because it’s what we euphemistically call a ’field blend’: when the vines were planted in 1947, there wasn’t quite the precision about what went into the ground as there is nowadays.
 Most vines are Sémillon but about a fifth are Sauvignon Blanc (and a handful of unidentifiable, random old things, truth be told).
 The wine comes from this parcel uniquely, and a small percentage is fermented in oak barrels with the majority in stainless steel.
 The result is a dry, gently fruity and aromatic white wine.